 Opportunity: To further develop ideas to build capacity at the conferences this year.

 Ian – ERC – application for research grant.
 The more the merrier.
-We are a financial responsible group.
+We are a financially responsible group.

 Satellite Review

 The Council is strongly encouraging conferences and activities at both the local and global levels.
 If there is anything further the Council can do to help, we are happy to do so.